-Based on a decline in planned earnings compared with projected results utilized as part of prior period forecasts, management identified a triggering event for possible goodwill impairment in its Aerosystems reporting unit.
+As part of management's evaluation of triggering events for the third quarter, the assessment of the Company's operating results identified a decline in earnings compared to forecasts used in prior periods for its Aerosystems reporting unit.
+The Company considered this decline, as well as the updated forecasts for the reporting unit, which indicated the forecasted cash flows for this reporting unit were lower than amounts previously forecasted.
+As a result, management identified a triggering event for possible goodwill impairment in its Aerosystems reporting unit.
 Management performed a quantitative analysis on the Aerosystems reporting unit using an income methodology based on management's estimates of forecasted cash flows, with those cash flows discounted to present value using rates commensurate with the risks associated with those cash flows.
 In addition, management used a market-based valuation method involving analysis of market multiples of revenues and earnings before interest, taxes, depreciation and amortization ("EBITDA") for (i) a group of comparable companies and (ii) recent transactions, if any, involving comparable companies.
 In estimating the fair value of the reporting unit, a weighting of 80% to the income approach and 20% to the market-based valuation method was selected, consistent with quantitative analyses performed in prior periods.
 The estimated fair value of the reporting unit was adjusted based on an assumption of excess working capital, which represents management's identification of specific contract-related assets that will generate cash flows in the future.
-The quantitative analysis resulted in a conclusion that the fair value of the Aerosystems reporting unit was 6.8% above its carrying value; therefore, goodwill was not impaired.
-An increase of 1% in the discount rate would result in a fair value approximately 3% less than the carrying value and a decrease of 1% in the terminal growth rate would result in a fair value approximately 1% less than the carrying value of the Aerosystems reporting unit was \$273.3 million and the reporting unit's goodwill balance was \$49.4 million as of July 3, 2020.
+The quantitative analysis resulted in a conclusion that the fair value of the Aerosystems reporting unit was \$56.1 million below its carrying value; therefore, goodwill was impaired.
+In the three month fiscal period ended October 2, 2020, the Company recorded a goodwill impairment charge of \$50.3 million for the Aerosystems reporting unit, which represents the entire goodwill balance for the reporting unit.
+This impairment char